 The structure of an Italian meal

-Rule 4: There is no such thing as a ‘main course’ in a proper Italian meal.
-Rather, a true Italian meal is a series of courses of varying number, depending on the occasion, but usually including a primo (first course of pasta, soup, polenta, rice, etc.) and a secondo (meat, fish, vegetable), often served with a contorno (vegetable side dish).
+Rule 4: There is no such thing as a ‘main course’ in a classic Italian meal.
+A classic Italian meal is a series of courses of varying number, depending on the occasion, but including a primo (first course of pasta, soup, polenta, rice, etc.) and a secondo (meat, fish, vegetable), often served with a contorno (vegetable side dish).
 Fresh fruit usually serves as dessert.
 Or more formal occasions, an antipasto comes before the primo, and a proper dessert may close the meal.
 In the old days, formal dinners could also have an ‘intermezzo’ between the primo and secondo.
-It is possible to double or even triple-up primi and/or secondi at elaborate dinners as well, in which case the portions are reduced accordingly.
-But having two pasta dishes, or a soup followed by the pasta, is a common mistake made by non-Italians.
-The notable, and increasingly common, exception to this rule is the piatto unico, or ‘single dish’, that serves as both primo and secondo.

 Cooking pasta

-Moreover, what exactly al dente means in practice is highly personal.
-Generally speaking, northern Italians will consider ‘al dente’ a relatively softer consistency, and southern Italians a relatively firmer consistency.
-In no case should pasta be chalky to the bite, nor should it be mushy or soggy—the pasta should provide resistance when you bite into it.
 Within these general limits, the issue is basically one of personal taste.
 In his excellent book Cuochi si diventa, renowned Milanese gastronome Allan Bay says that “ogni italiano ha il suo punto di dente, parlare di questo è del tutto inutile”, which is to say “every Italian has his or her own definition of the point when pasta is done al dente, so talking about it is useless.”
 Do be aware, however, that pasta will continue to cook for a while after it is drained, even more so if you mix it with its sauce over low heat, as is so many recipes call for.
 So drain your pasta while it is still just slightly ‘underdone’ for your taste.

-Equally important, in my mind, to cooking pasta al dente, is making sure that the pasta is cooked in abundant, well-salted water.
+Equally important is making sure to cook pasta in abundant, well-salted water.
 The general ‘rule of thumb’ is one liter of water for each 100g of pasta, which is easy to remember.
 (NB: 75-100g is the normal portion of pasta for one person.)
 But you really can never have too much water, so err on the side of more rather than less water.
-And don’t be too shy with the salt or your pasta will turn out sciapa—insipid.
-The water should actually taste salty, like a soup.
+That said, there are some dishes, like cacio e pepe, where some cooks purposefully cook the pasta in a relatively small of amount of water so as to maximize its creamy starchiness.

-Rule 9: It is important to pair the ‘right’ pasta shape with the ‘right’ sauce.
-It is difficult (impossible, actually) to give hard and fast rules—this is something that you get a feel for over time and with experience.
-But some general rules of thumb are possible.
 For this purpose, it is useful to group pasta shapes into three broad categories: ‘long’ pastas like spaghetti, bucatini or linguine; ‘short’ or ‘stubby’ pastas such as penne and rigatoni; and ‘soup’ or ‘spoon’ pastas such as ditalini or stellette.
-Long pastas tend to go well with tomato and other smooth sauces, as well as garlic and oil based sauces like clam sauce.
+Long pastas go well with tomato and other smooth sauces, as well as garlic and oil based sauces like clam sauce.
 Short pastas, especially those with a concave shape or with holes in them, tend to go well with chunky sauces, such as chiocciole con salsiccia, piselli e ricotta.
 Spoon or soup pasta, as the name implies, go well with soups and soup-like dishes eaten with a spoon, like pasta e piselli.
 Beware: the names of pasta shapes can vary across regions, like bucatini, which are called perciatelli in Naples.

 Rule 10: It is equally important not to over-sauce your pasta.
 You should ‘dress’ the pasta with just enough sauce to flavor it, just as you would dress a salad.
 In fact, the verb condire in Italian is use both for dressing a salad and for saucing pasta.
 The photographs that go with the recipes on this site provide an indication of how the dish should turn out.